 Maturing regulation and general acceptance of these digital assets, especially after the pandemic, made many realize why they are better than cash means several businesses, governments, and financial markets are opening up to the idea of cryptocurrencies.

 Several governments are developing and planning to issue their own digital currencies, which will reduce the period spent when making transfers but increase their control over money.
-What is becoming clear with time is that cryptocurrencies are here
+What is becoming clear with time is that cryptocurrencies are here to stay.

 Cryptocurrencies in Business